SpiderMath/Algorithms-Explanation/en/Data Structures/Tries/trie.md

 ## Defining a node class for the elements of the trie

-To start building a trie, you first need to define a node with the revelant attributes needed for any trie.
+To start building a trie, you first need to define a node with the relevant attributes needed for any trie.

 ```
 class Node: